Standards of Practice for Fellows of the ACA:

 Alcoholic beverages and tobacco will not be offered for sale.

-All new prescription medications shall be dispensed directly by the pharmacist to the patient or his/her representative.
-Complete dosage directions, precautions, proper storage conditions and other essential information related to the medicine shall be explained at this time to the patient or his/her representative.
+All new prescription medications shall be dispensed directly by the pharmacist to the patient or their representative.
+Complete dosage directions, precautions, proper storage conditions and other essential information related to the medicine shall be explained at this time to the patient or their representative.

 A proper professional image shall be presented by the pharmacist to the patient.
 This image shall include neat, professional attire; open display of pharmacy and pharmacist’s license; and operation of the prescription department in an orderly manner.